NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/overview_cfd.md

 Use the **Add source** button to provide URL to a custom list of application.
 This can be used for example to share early versions of applications under development.

+For some of these sources, you might need to request an identity token and add it in [Authentication](#authentication).

 ### Authentication

 Here you can manage your identity token, which allows you to access non-external sources from Nordic Semiconductor.
 The token is required for accessing certain proprietary or early-access applications.